HomeArticlesHow ToCalculate Macros

 Overview

-Counting calories tells you whether your body weight will change.
-Tracking macros tells you what that change will be made of.
-Two people eating 2,000 kcal per day can have completely different outcomes — one maintaining muscle and losing fat, the other losing both — depending entirely on how those calories are distributed between protein, carbohydrates, and fat.
+Counting calories tells you whether your bodyweight will change.
+Tracking macros tells you what that change is made of.
+Two people eating 2,000 kcal a day can end up in completely different places, one keeping muscle while losing fat, the other losing both, purely because of how those calories split between protein, carbohydrates, and fat.

-This guide shows you exactly how to calculate your macro targets from scratch: setting calories first, then allocating protein, fat, and carbohydrates in that order.
-The same calculation works for weight loss, muscle gain, and maintenance, with different numbers at each stage.
+This guide walks through calculating your macro targets from scratch: calories first, then protein, fat, and carbohydrates in that order.
+The method stays the same whether you're cutting, bulking, or maintaining.
+Only the numbers at each stage change.

-Use the Macro Calculator to run these numbers automatically for your bodyweight and goal, or follow the steps below to understand the method behind the output.
+Run these numbers automatically through the Macro Calculator for your bodyweight and goal, or work through the steps below to see the method behind the output.

 What You Need